Iowa Air Guard performs Iowa Corn 350 flyover

-B-roll video shows a KC-135 Stratotanker from the Iowa Air National Guard’s 185th Air Refueling Wing performing a flyover at the Iowa Speedway near Newton, Iowa prior to the NASCAR Iowa Corn 350 race on June 16, 2024.
+A KC-135 Stratotanker and crew from the Iowa Air National Guard’s 185th Air Refueling Wing performed a flyover above the Iowa Speedway near Newton on Sunday, prior to the NASCAR Iowa Corn 350 race.

-The refueling jet flyover was a fitting prelude to Iowa’s first NASCAR Cup Series race billed as being powered by ethanol made from Iowa corn.
+The refueling jet flyover was a fitting prelude to Iowa’s first ever NASCAR Cup Series race billed as being “fueled” by ethanol, made from Iowa corn.

+The three-day NASCAR weekend in Iowa that began on Friday, included the ARCA Menards Series' Atlas 150.
+NASCAR Xfinity Series' Hy-Vee Perks 250 race ran on Saturday.
+The weekend activities concluded with the NASCAR Cup Series' Iowa Corn 350 race on Sunday.

+The Iowa Air Guard air refueling unit from Sioux City was invited to perform the flyover in front of a capacity crowd in their home state as part of Father’s Day race.

 |Date Taken: